xarray-contrib/xarray.dev/src/posts/flox-smart/index.md

 Two key realizations influenced the development of flox:

 1. Array workloads frequently group by a relatively small in-memory array.
 Quite frequently those arrays have patterns to their values e.g. `"time.month"` is exactly periodic, `"time.dayofyear"` is approximately periodic (depending on calendar), `"time.year"` is commonly a monotonic increasing array.
-2. An important difference between arrays and dataframes is that chunk sizes (or "partition sizes") for arrays can be quite small along the core-dimension of an operation.
+2. Chunk sizes (or "partition sizes") for arrays can be quite small along the core-dimension of an operation.
+This is an important difference between arrays and dataframes!

-These two properties are particularly relevant for climatology calculations --- a common Xarray workload.
+These two properties are particularly relevant for "climatology" calculations (e.g. `groupby("time.month").mean()`) — a common Xarray workload.

 ## Tree reductions can be catastrophically bad

 For a catastrophic example, consider `ds.groupby("time.year").mean()`, or the equivalent `ds.resample(time="Y").mean()` for a 100 year long dataset of monthly averages with chunk size of **1** (or **4**) along the time dimension.
 This is a fairly common format for climate model output.
-The small chunk size along time is offset by much larger chunk sizes along the other dimensions --- commonly horizontal space (`x, y` or `latitude, longitude`).
+The small chunk size along time is offset by much larger chunk sizes along the other dimensions — commonly horizontal space (`x, y` or `latitude, longitude`).

 A naive tree reduction would accumulate all averaged values into a single output chunk of size 100.
 Depending on the chunking of the input dataset, this may overload the worker memory and fail catastrophically.
-More importantly, there is a lot of wasteful communication --- computing on the last year of data is completely independent of computing on the first year of the data, and there is no reason the two values need to reside in the same output chunk.
+More importantly, there is a lot of wasteful communication — computing on the last year of data is completely independent of computing on the first year of the data, and there is no reason the two values need to reside in the same output chunk.

 ## Avoiding catastrophe

-Thus `flox` quickly grew two new modes of computing the groupby reduction:
+Thus `flox` quickly grew two new modes of computing the groupby reduction.

 First, `method="blockwise"` which applies the grouped-reduction in a blockwise fashion.
 This is great for `resample(time="Y").mean()` where we group by `"time.year"`, which is a monotonic increasing array.
 With an appropriate (and usually quite cheap) rechunking, the problem is embarassingly parallel.